CBSE Class 10 Maths Syllabus: Check Topics Removed

 Chapter 8 – Introduction to Trigonometry

-In the ΔABC right-angled at B, BC is the side opposite to ∠A, AC is the hypotenuse and AB is the side adjacent to ∠A.
+In triangle ΔABC, ∠B is a right angle, and BC is the side opposite to ∠A. AC is the hypotenuse of the triangle, and AB is the side adjacent to ∠A.

 Chapter 9 – Some Applications of Trigonometry

-- Line of sight is the line drawn from the eye of the observer to the point on the object viewed by the observer.
+- The line of sight refers to the straight line that originates from the observer’s eye and extends towards the point on the object being viewed.

 Chapter 10 – Circles